mmomtchev/mmomtchev/README.md

 # Latest Updates (the *Vincent van Gogh extortion*)

 > Vincent van Gogh's style is characterized by bold, dramatic brush strokes, vibrant colors, and a sense of movement, often achieved through impasto techniques where paint is applied thickly.
 His work reflects emotional intensity and personal experiences, making him a key figure in the Post-Impressionist movement.
+UPDATE: backmarket.fr is offering a refund.

  * Jan 20: Only two of the companies contacted following the DDoS *incident* did answer - Google with an automated response and Hetzner who told me that without further input from me, they will consider the incident resolved.
 Well, I confirm, it has been resolved - I am keeping the keyboard with the sticky keys from backmarket.fr and you are keeping your current situation.